zbentley/gdb-inject-perl/README.md

 Just pass it the process ID of a Perl process and it will do its best to inject code.

 ### So what's the catch?
 It's incredibly dangerous.
+Only use it on processes that you're OK with having killed.

 The script works by injecting arbitrary function calls into the runtime of a complex, high-level programming language (Perl).
 Even if the code you inject doesn't modify anything, it might be injected in the wrong place, and corrupt internal interpreter state.
-If it _does_ modify anything, the interpreter might not detect state changes correctly.
+If it _does_ modify anything, the interpreter might not detect state changes correctly (this is what happens, for example, if you use `gdb-inject-perl` to dump the call stack of a Perl process that is stuck in a blocking system call, via the `--signals` argument).

 In short, it should not be used on a healthy process with important functionality that could be interrupted.
 "Interrupted", in this case, does not mean the same thing as a signal interrupt (Perl-safe or unsafe); it's possible to break/segfault/corrupt Perl in the midst of operations that would not normally be interruptible at all. *gdb-inject-perl* tries to mimic safe-signal delivery behavior, but does not do so perfectly.

 ### Where/when _should_ I use it?
-*gdb-inject-perl* is recommended for use on processes that are already known to be deranged, and that are soon to be killed.
+`gdb-inject-perl` is recommended for use on processes that are already known to be deranged, and that are soon to be killed.

-If a Perl process is stuck, broken, or otherwise malfunctioning, and you want more information than logs, `/proc`, `lsof`, `strace`, or any of the other standard [black-box debugging](http://jvns.ca/blog/2014/04/20/debug-your-programs-like-theyre-closed-source/) utilities can give you, you can use *gdb-inject-perl* to get more information.
+If a Perl process is stuck, broken, or otherwise malfunctioning, and you want more information than logs, `/proc`, `lsof`, `strace`, or any of the other standard [black-box debugging](http://jvns.ca/blog/2014/04/20/debug-your-programs-like-theyre-closed-source/) utilities can give you, you can use `gdb-inject-perl` to get more information.

 # System Requirements and Dependencies
-- POSIX-ish OS.
+- Unix-ish OS.
-    - OSX builds after Sierra are not compatible with this tool.
-TODO link dylib loader compat issues.
+    - OSX builds after Sierra are not compatible with this too; see [this issue](https://sourceware.org/bugzilla/show_bug.cgi?id=20981) for more information.
 - Modern Perl (5.6 or later, theoretically; 5.8.8 or later in practice).
-- GDB installed.
+- GDB installed in a standard location, ideally on your `PATH`.
-- Root privileges (usually; unless you're injecting to a process you own)
+- Root privileges (usually; unless you're injecting to a process you own, in which case you do not need special permissions).

 # Safeguards and Limitations
 There are a few basic safeguards used by *gdb-inject-perl*.

 - Code that will not compile with `strict` and `warnings` will be rejected.
 You can use the `--force` switch to run it anyway (at your own risk).
 	- **Warning:** "Will it compile?" is checked using `perl -c`, which [will run `BEGIN` and `END` blocks](http://stackoverflow.com/a/12908487/249199).
 Such blocks will be executed during the pre-injection compilation check.
 Besides, if code you plan on injecting into an already-running Perl process has `BEGIN` or `END` blocks, it's probably a bad idea.
 - Code containing literal double quotation marks, even backslash-escaped ones, will be rejected.
 You can use the `--force` switch to run it anyway, but it will almost certainly not work.
-	- This restriction is imposed because code must be supplied as a string argument into a GDB call.
-You can work around it by using the [alternative quoting constructs in Perl](http://perldoc.perl.org/perlop.html#Quote-and-Quote-like-Operators), e.g. `$interpolated = qq{var: $var}; $not_interpolated = q{var: $var}`.
 - If `gdb` cannot be found on your system, the script will not start.
 If `gdb` is installed in a nonstandard location, set the `GDB` environment variable to its path before invoking the injector.
-For example: `GDB=/path/to/gdb perl inject.pl [options]`.
+For example: `GDB=/path/to/gdb perl gdb-inject-perl [options]`.
 - If `perl` cannot be found on the system, in the `PATH` or other common locations, the script will not start.
 You can use the `--force` switch to bypass this limitation (e.g. for running against embedded Perls).
 # Signals

 Sometimes, code is injected into a target process and not run.
 This is often because the target process is in the middle of a blocking system call (e.g. [`sleep`](http://linux.die.net/man/3/sleep)).
 In those situations, it is often useful to interrupt that system call by sending the target process a signal.
 To facilitate this, when target processes do not run injected code within a small amount of time, `inject.pl` prompts the user on the command line to send a signal (by name or number) to the target process, e.g.:

-        ~> inject.pl --pid 1234
+        ~> gdb-inject-perl --pid 1234 --signals
-        [inject.pl] Press a number key to send a signal to 1234.
-Press 'l' or 'L' to list signals. int
-        [inject.pl] SIGINT sent to 1234

-        # Signals can also be entered by number:
+        The captive process is not responding.
+Send a signal to try to wake it up, or press CTRL+C to abort.
+        WARNING: Waking a process with a signal will almost certainly crash it after debug output is acquired.
-        [inject.pl] Press a number key to send a signal to 1234.
-Press 'l' or 'L' to list signals.
+        Type a case-insensitive signal name or number ('sigint', 'INT', and '2' are equivalent), or 'L'/'?' to list available signals.
-        15
-        [inject.pl] SIGTERM sent to 1234
+        Signal name, number, 'L' or '?': int
+        Sent signal 2 to captive process (1234) ...stacktrace

 Signals can be entered by number or name, case-insensitive.
 Pressing "L" triggers a listing of signals, similar to the behavior of `kill -l`.

+*WARNING*: At the best of times, there's a significant risk that `gdb-inject-perl` will cause the target process to violently exit (segfault or similar).
+That risk is increased a *lot* if you use `--signals` to inject code into a blocking system call.

 **Note:** the behavior of a target process after it has been signalled is _even more_ unknown than its behavior when running injected code without signals.
-While `inject.pl` tries to run the injected code before a process shuts down, signalling a target process often results in its termination immediately after running `CODE`.
-Also, since `inject.pl` uses the target process's internal Perl signal handling check as the attach point for the injected code, it is _not_ guaranteed that any internal (safe or unsafe) signal handlers already installed in the target process will run when it is signalled by `inject.pl`.
+While `gdb-inject-perl` tries to run the injected code before a process shuts down, signalling a target process often results in its termination immediately after running `CODE`.
+Also, since `gdb-inject-perl` uses the target process's internal Perl signal handling check as the attach point for the injected code, it is _not_ guaranteed that any internal (safe or unsafe) signal handlers already installed in the target process will run when it is signalled by `gdb-inject-perl`.

 # FAQ

-#### It doesn't work; it just says "Attaching to process".
+#### It doesn't work; it just says "GDB process timed out".
 What gives?
 Your process is probably in a blocking system call or uninterruptible state (doing something other than just running Perl code).
 You can send it a signal and it might wake up and run your injected code.
 See [signals](#signals) for more info.
 If you don't want to use signals, try `strace` and friends.

 #### On OSX it times out after saying "Unable to find Mach task port for process-id ___"